aka13-404/Powernine_BMS/Software/README.md

 The temperature of the main BMS chip, which is responsible for the heavy lifting when balancing.
 You may want to reduce the number of balanced cells if this gets too hot for your liking.

 ####  2.1.5 Braking voltage
 Ninebot escs can  disable the electronic brake, when issued a specific command, to not overload the battery.
-You can set a voltage (based on individual sections) over which no regenerative breaking is performed to extend the life if your battery.
+You can set a voltage (based on individual sections) over which no regenerative breaking is performed to extend the life of your battery.

 &nbsp;
 ### 2.2 "Voltages" section